Add test for the custom class

 To download a package to the file system:

-1. Set up Creatio for the file system development mode.
-To do this, follow instruction in a separate article: External IDEs.
+- Set up Creatio for the file system development mode.
+Instructions: External IDEs.

 As a result, the packages will be downloaded along the ..\Terrasoft.WebApp\Terrasoft.Configuration\Pkg path to the directory whose name matches the package name.
 The sdkNUnit package contains the UsrNUnitSourceCode schema of the Source code type.